-The term plan-mutual funds combination is financially the most efficient.
-Ulips, on the other hand, levy a number of charges besides the fund management charge (that a mutual fund also charges) and mortality charge (that a term plan charges).
+The term plan-mutual fund combination is financially the most efficient.
+ULIPs, on the other hand, levy a number of charges besides the fund management charge (that a mutual fund also charges) and mortality charge (that a term plan charges).
 They levy a premium allocation charge (PAC), an administrative charge, and so on.
-The cost structure of Ulips is also complicated.
+The cost structure of ULIPs is also complicated.
 While charges levied under endowment plans and money back policies are unknown, charges under linked policies are clearly mentioned in policy brochures and policy documents available on the company website.
 Investors are either unaware or they do not take pain to go through the policy details before making a final purchase.
 Insurance companies, agents and advisors take advantage of the ignorance of investors and sell policies which are not really helpful.
 The mutual fund-term plan combination scores by having a lower and more transparent cost structure.

 Traditional products such as endowment plans and moneyback plans too have drawbacks.
 The biggest is that they offer simple interest, whereas if you invest in a mutual fund or even in the Public Provident Fund (PPF) for that matter, your investments grow through compounding.
 As we well know, the effect of compounding is powerful, especially over the long term.
 The second disadvantage of traditional products is that they have a high allocation to debt products.
 This, too, affects their returns: over the long term, as we know, returns from equities trounce those from debt.

 Yet another disadvantage of insurance-cum-investment products belonging to insurance companies is that despite paying a hefty sum of money as premium, a family could still be under-insured.
 Since term plans are inexpensive, one can buy adequate amount of cover through them.